caseyishere/caseyishere.github.io/README.md

 # caseyishere.github.io
+# Customer analysis SQL project
+This project uses SQL to analyze customer behavior using a sample Cyclist data.
+It includes queries for
+- Counts, Averages, Percent differences
+- Comparative values shown side by side

+## Files

 In this project of how Cyclist annual members and casual members use bikes differently, I demonstrate my thought process of analyzing data.
 I make sure the data is clean and rid of any blanks, duplicates and other errors in excel.
 I than create a pivot table to further analyze the data.
 Once I have a clear understanding of the data, I transfer the data to big query.
 I than create tables and write a query that joins the two data sets I imported.
 I than transfer the created query to tableau and create a visual.